marunowskia/overwire/README.md

 Reference loops are handled properly, as shown in the demo below.

+Overwire output comes in the form of runnable Lua code which will reconstruct your original object.

+This is accomplished by reconstructing all of the literals in the input object, then arranging those literals back into the original object graph.

 TODO: I'd like to make a different version of overwire that has a more succinct serialization format (As close to the original as possible.
 Think JSON).
 Hopefully I'll get around to that soon.